mikedll/ngheroes/README.md

 Hotel management application.

-## Development server
+## Development

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm run-script watch` for watched app changes (in Angular).

+Run `npm start` to start the node server.
+Navigate to `http://localhost:4040/`.

+Hot reloading doesn't work right now.

+If dist/index.html changes significantly, you have to update the mustache template (`server/views/index.mustache`) to hold its changes.

 ## Code scaffolding